 Make the time to see them this Valentine's - get a date and time booked ASAP.

 Even if you are in a relationship, that doesn’t mean you have to exclusively spend time with your partner on Valentine's Day or over Valentine's weekend.
 Why not organise a bit of a reunion with some friends from school, university, an old workplace or sports group?

 Have you heard of Galentine’s?
 It’s celebrated on 13th February each year and marks a day to be grateful for the female friends in your life – single or not.
-A day to shower them with attention and show how much your bestie or dearest girl friends mean.
+A day to shower them with attention and show how much your bestie or dearest girlfriend means.
 How could you celebrate Galentine's and your best friends this year...perhaps a little gin hamper you know she'll love?

 Spend time with family and loved ones

-There are many couples who do not celebrate Valentine’s and, perhaps, your parents or grandparents may be one of them.
+Many couples do not celebrate Valentine’s and, perhaps, your parents or grandparents may be one of them.

 Perhaps you have an elderly grandparent who is widowed.
-Make the time to celebrate your relationship with them and tell them how special they, as well as how lucky you feel to have them in your life.
+Make the time to celebrate your relationship with them and tell them how special they are, as well as how lucky you feel to have them in your life.

-Pop round this Valentine’s Day with a cake or little gift.
+Pop around this Valentine’s Day with a cake or little gift.
 Spend some time together.
 Check in.
 We hear far too often about how lonely some of our older generation feel.

 Consider also if there is an older person who lives alone in your street – why not reignite that lockdown spirit and pop by to see if they need anything or simply would like a bit of company, a nice chat, over a warm cup of tea?

 Support those who may be struggling